apvd79/apvd79/README.md

 I build websites and brands for people who'd rather be doing the things they actually enjoy.

-Most of my work ships through [Web Things](https://dowebthings.com) — a family-run web studio.
-I usually work small - small businesses, non-profits, churches - and like to build helpful tools and apps to make work and life more delightful.
+Most of my work ships through [Web Things](https://dowebthings.com), a family-run web studio.
+I like to work small - small businesses, non-profits, churches — and enjoy building helpful tools and apps to make work and life more delightful.
-Mostly Astro on the front, Laravel behind it when there's something to administer.
+Working in mostly Astro on the front, Laravel behind it when there's more moving parts.

 ### Selected work